Skip to Content

 But of course, when we want to nourish our soul, the goal isn’t to find something rhythmic or too heavy.

-Ambient music, new age artists, or perhaps classical instrumental music would be a good choice.
+Ambient music, new age artists, or perhaps classical instrumental music would be a good choice while you’re sipping your morning coffee or tea.
 These more relaxing genres of music will stimulate your imagination and relax your breathing, making your heart more open and ready to spiritually connect with others.

 As you’ve learned, to nourish your soul is to find the things that help you connect to the world around you and truly feed the true, pure nature of your spirit.
 Connecting with other people is something that can do just that.